Squid Empire

 "Stars" pretty stars with diffraction spikes and a volumetric nebula shader (weird camera sorry)

-"Southseas" 3D tile engine terrain generation / performance experiment
+"Southseas" 3D tile engine terrain generation / performance experiment, with basic gameplay

 "Procfall" remade a scene from daggerfall in three.js with infinite procedural terrain